MicroWebStacks/astro-examples/README.md

 shared global var demo. reload the page to increment the counter.
 All pages share the same counter

+    Note ! in serverless deployment, the in-memory state only persistes temporarily until a different instance is started

 * live demo on netlify : https://astro-ssr-counters.netlify.app/

 # 02_ssr-counter-cloudflare